Azyhan96/snipcart-v3-feedback/README.md

 # Feedback and issues with Snipcart v3.0 beta

 Trying out the beta of Snipcart v3.0?
 This is the place to report bugs & issues.
-ANY feedback is relevant at this point, so, please let us know!
+ANY feedback is relevant at this point, so please let us know!

 Simply [create a new issue here](https://github.com/snipcart/snipcart-v3-feedback/issues/new/choose).

-Thank you :)
+Thank you for helping us making Snipcart better for all our users :)

 ## How can I get access to the beta?